 There are a few changes your body will go through before starting your period.
 While not an exact answer to the question when will my period start, they can provide a really good clue that your period might be just around the corner.

-Here are physical changes that will happen before you get your first period:
+Here are the physical changes that happen before you get your first period:

 Can I make my period come sooner or later?